CauseImYourFat/Real_life_RPG/README.md

 - **Import/Export**: Easy backup and sharing of your skill data

 ## How to Use

+### Gnee!!
+Point System
+1. The header now shows "Real Life", the Gnee mascot, and your Gnee!!'s Points counter.
+2. Every time you add a skill, change health/anatomy, or share progress, you earn a Gnee!! point.
+3. When you earn a point, a donut.gif appears near the top right of your click for 1 second.
+4. Points are persistent for your session and reset on logout.

 ### Getting Started
 1. Open `index.html` in your web browser